Leave a lasting legacy for your community

 Arranging a Bequest to Little Haven is very simple.

 - Nominating a particular amount of money or property.

 - Nominating a percentage of your estate.

 - Nominating the residue of your estate after providing for family or friends.

 To make sure your wishes are fulfilled we suggest you use the following wording:

-‘I give and bequeath to Little Haven Cooloola / Sunshine Coast Palliative Care Inc. the sum of $……. for the purpose of providing the service of community based palliative care and bereavement support and I declare that the receipt of the Little Haven Business Manager of (14 Henry Street, Gympie 4570) for the time being shall be good and sufficient discharge to my Trustees for this bequest and I declare that in making this bequest I have a general charitable intention.’
+‘I give and bequeath to Little Haven Cooloola / Sunshine Coast Palliative Care Inc. the sum of $……. for the purpose of providing the service of community based palliative care and bereavement support and I declare that the receipt of the Little Haven CEO of (14 Henry Street, Gympie 4570) for the time being shall be good and sufficient discharge to my Trustees for this bequest and I declare that in making this bequest I have a general charitable intention.’